ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 TODO(dbasehore): Expand on this section

+### recovery failures

+When the cryptohome recovery process fails we generate a report with cryptohomed logs.
+This happens in these cases:
+*   Generation of the recovery request fails.
+*   Derivation of the recovery secret fails.

+The program name is `cryptohome`.

 ### auth failures

 When there are some auth failure on the previous life cycle of tcsd, we